briantam23/job-search-app/README.md

 ## Tests

-Created Tests for React Components, the Redux Store, Routes, Models, and Functions:
+Created Tests for React Components, Routes, and Functions:

 > To run without "watch mode":
 ```sh